Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 ### Tune Asset

-The UI offers a list of nearby assets, such as ships, tankers or ground stations with radio capabilities.
+The UI offers a list of nearby assets, such as ships, tankers or ground stations.

 Their current position can be imported as turn point directly.